decaporg/decap-cms/website/content/docs/beta-features.md

 More details and setup instructions can be found on [the Open Authoring docs page](/docs/open-authoring).

 ## Relative Image Paths

 Image paths have always been absolute from a single media library directory defined in the config.
 As of Netlify CMS 2.9.8-beta.2, relative paths can be used - this especially useful for SSG's like Gatsby, which generally expect relative paths.

 ### Using relative paths

 To use relative image paths, set `media_folder_relative: true` in the root of your CMS config.
 That's it!

+## Folder Collections Path

+By default the CMS stores folder collection content under the folder specified in the collection setting.

+For example configuring `folder: posts` for a collection will save the content under `posts/post-title.md`.

+You can now specify a `path` template (similar to the `slug` template) to control the content destination.

+This allows saving content in subfolders, e.g. configuring `path: '{{year}}/{{slug}}'` will save the content under `2019/post-title.md`.

 ## List Widget: Variable Types

 Before this feature, the [list widget](/docs/widgets/#list) allowed a set of fields to be repeated, but every list item had the same set of fields available.
 With variable types, multiple named sets of fields can be defined, which opens the door to highly flexible content authoring (even page building) in Netlify CMS.

 **Note: this feature does not yet support previews, and will not output anything in the preview